kostyaVyrodov/education/db/relational-databases/README.md

 A relation is in 5NF if it is in 4NF and not contains any join dependency and joining should be lossless

 ## Indexes

+Index is basically a list of where certain data points are

+An index can be **clustered** or **non clustered**:
+- A clustered index organizes data.
+An item of index contains data;
+- A non clustered index points to concrete data.
+An item of index has a link to data;

+In addition there is a clustered index that just combines 2 columns

+Usually a primary key is a clustered index

 [Source of information](https://habr.com/ru/post/247373/)